RecyclingAssociation/traqa/README.md

 ## EORI Number to Identify the Shipper or Exporter

+An EORI number – which stands for an Economic Operator Registration and Identification Number – is a unique ID code used to track and register customs information.

 Traqa use this to identify the **Exporter** of the material, in the absence of this you will use a Traqa assigned id prefixed with TQ.
-EORI is in use throughout the UK and Europe to identify a company in relation to customs.

-An EORI number – which stands for an Economic Operator Registration and Identification Number – is a unique ID code used to track and register customs information.

-UK EORI must start with 'GB', currently no online checker EU EORI Checker https://ec.europa.eu/taxation_customs/dds2/eos/eori_validation.jsp?Lang=en
+UK EORI must start with 'GB', currently no online checker

+EU EORI Checker https://ec.europa.eu/taxation_customs/dds2/eos/eori_validation.jsp?Lang=en

 ## Load Sites will use the BIC Facility Code